jordanbudi/aframe-walkthroughs/objectLoading.md

 ### Pre-loading Files

-We can load an .OBJ model by making an `<a-assets>` area that loads the obj and mtl files before you call them path to an .OBJ and .MTL file.
+We can load an .OBJ model by making an `<a-assets>` area that loads the obj and mtl files before you call the path to an .OBJ and .MTL file.

 ```html
 <a-scene>